-We plan to initiate a MAD study in the second half of 2019 in moderate to severe atopic dermatitis patients.
-The MAD study will provide safety and tolerability data as well as efficacy data in the same patient population targeted by dupilumab.
-The primary end point of the MAD study is safety and tolerability, however, secondary endpoints will be percentage change in EASI score, percentage of patients achieving EASI50, EASI75, pruritus score, IGA, and the biomarkers of allergic inflammation, TARC and IgE.
-Patients will be dosed for eight weeks, with placebo controls in each dose cohort.
+We plan to initiate a MAD clinical trial in moderate-to-severe atopic dermatitis patients in the second half of 2019 in Australia and Singapore with potential sites in Europe and the United States.
+The MAD is a double-blind, placebo-controlled clinical trial that will provide safety and tolerability data as well as efficacy data in the same patient population targeted by dupilumab.
+The primary end point of the MAD clinical trial is safety and tolerability, and the secondary endpoints will be percentage change in Eczema Area and Severity Index (EASI) score, percentage of patients achieving EASI50, EASI75, pruritus score, IgA, and the biomarkers of allergic inflammation, TARC and IgE.
+Patients will be dosed for eight weeks with a 12 week recovery period, with placebo controls in each dose cohort.